jhudsl/tidyversecourse/docs/04-dataviz.md

 Finally, there will be times when you'll want to add text to a plot or to annotate points on your plot.
 We'll discuss briefly how to accomplish that here!

 To add text to your plot, we can use the function `annotate`.
-This requires us to specify that we want to annotate here with a "text" geom (rather than say a shape, like a rectangle - "rect").
-Additionally, we have to specify what we'd like that text to say (`label`), where on the plot we'd like that text to show up (using `x` and `y` for coordinates), how we'd like the text aligned (using `hjust` for horizontal alignment where the options are "left", "center", or "right" and `vjust` for vertical alignment where the arguments are "top", "center" or "bottom"), and how big we'd like that text to be (`size`):
+This requires us to specify that we want to annotate here with "text" (rather than say a shape, like a rectangle - "rect" - which you can also do!).
+Additionally, we have to specify what we'd like that text to say (using the `label` argument), where on the plot we'd like that text to show up (using `x` and `y` for coordinates), how we'd like the text aligned (using `hjust` for horizontal alignment where the options are "left", "center", or "right" and `vjust` for vertical alignment where the arguments are "top", "center", or "bottom"), and how big we'd like that text to be (using `size`):

 ```r